-Tomatoes are a good source of vitamins A, C and E. Tomatoes contain minerals, such as potassium, which has been linked to lowering blood pressure and calcium, which is vital for healthy bones and teeth.
+Tip top tomatoes have a range of health benefits.
+They are a good source of vitamins A, C and E. They also contain minerals, such as potassium, which has been linked to lowering blood pressure and calcium, which is vital for healthy bones and teeth.

 The vitamins and antioxidants found in tomatoes are thought to fight the harmful effects of free radicals that cause cell damage – a precursor of conditions such as heart disease and cancer.